You know who I am and you know what this is and you know it's Friday.

 This is their first route to do it.

-Uh, as a side note to the announcement, the companies maintain that Obamacare will result in a dramatic increase in expenses for providing employee coverage with added costs skyrocketing to multi-billions of dollars, according to the business record.
+As a side note to the announcement, the companies maintain that Obamacare will result in a dramatic increase in expenses for providing employee coverage with added costs skyrocketing to multi-billions of dollars, according to the business record.

 Additionally, the penalties to businesses for not offering coverage are less expensive than the cost of providing insurance.

-And for employers that have a lot of employees working 30 hours, which is the threshold to be considered uh full-time, you may have a lot of businesses cutting them back to 29 hours.
+And for employers that have a lot of employees working 30 hours, which is the threshold to be considered full-time, you may have a lot of businesses cutting them back to 29 hours.

-So top companies consider dropping employee health coverage.
+So, top companies consider dropping employee health coverage.

-Costs are gonna skyrocket.
+Costs are going to skyrocket.

 It'll be cheaper to pay the fine.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

-Stuart Varney talked to the Council of Economic Advisors Chairman or Chair, Christina Roomer.
+This morning on the Fox Business Network's Varney and Company, Stuart Varney talked to the Council of Economic Advisors Chairman or chair, Christina Romer.

 Stuart Varney said the European model seems to be broken.